#[php_module] Attribute

 • Used by the phpinfo() function to get information about your extension.

-Classes and constants are not registered in the get_module function.
+Classes and constants are not registered with PHP in the get_module function.
 These are registered inside the extension startup function.

 Usage